-The goal of Term 4 is to build upon the activities of Term 3 that culminated in writing a one-page proposal abstract.
-Students will do additional literature-based research in order to add both depth and breadth to each component of the one page abstract using the concept of the framing funnel with particular emphasis on the Background and Experiments sections.
-Each student will prepare a five page, written research proposal.
-The initial proposal will be discussed and revised in response to feedback from students and faculty.
+The goal of this term is to build upon the activities of Term 3 that culminated in writing a proposal abstract.
+Students will do additional literature-based research to add both depth and breadth to each component of the abstract using the concept of the framing funnel.
+Each student will write a full research proposal that will be discussed and revised in response from feedback from students and faculty.
 The student will then present and defend the proposal to other students and faculty.
+Credits: 2

+Terms: 4

-Credits: 2 Terms: 4 Counts for 30 hr. requirement: Y Director: Shelley Sazer
+Counts for 30 hr. requirement: Y Director: Shelley Sazer